18th September, 2018

 Unfortunately, you cannot improve your CS just by reading a blog post.
 Instead, you have to get out there and put everything into action, preferably in a bot game first.
 Our advice would be once you’ve finished reading this post, load up a bot game on Summoner’s Rift and pick a lane.
 You can then practice improving your CS with the tips we’ve got coming up.
 There’s no point trying a real game as you won't get the practice you need.
 Since you need to start from the very beginning, playing against real players can be distracting.

-By practicing with bot games first, you can get the basics perfected which you can then start to build on.
+By practicing in bot games first, you can get the basics perfected which you can then start to build on.
 Enough of the chit-chat, let’s get down to the tips!

 When trying to improve your CS, there are a few things you’ll want to look out for.
 These little tricks will help you decide which minion you should attack and when to get the most CS.
 When you’re standing in your lane waiting to last hit minions, be sure to ask yourself these questions: